 Additionally, the monthly self-monitoring reports shall contain an updated chronology of chronic toxicity test results expressed in TUc, and organized by test species, type of test (survival, growth or reproduction), and monitoring type, i.e., routine, compliance, TES, or TRE monitoring.

 3. Acute WET Reporting.
-Acute toxicity test results shall be submitted with the monthly discharger self-monitoring reports and reported as percent survival.
+Acute toxicity test results shall be submitted with the monthly discharger self-monitoring reports for the month in which the test occurred and reported as percent survival.

 4. TRE Reporting.
 Reports for TREs shall be submitted in accordance with the schedule contained in the Discharger’s approved TRE Workplan, or as amended by the Discharger’s TRE Action Plan.